OSharpe001/dev_squared_app/frontend/README.md

 - Staying on the Current Blog page after updating a blog with no re-render.

-- Making the screen re-render to show the updated list of comments after adding, editing or deleting one.
+- Making the screen re-render to show the updated list of comments after deleting one.

-- After editing/deleting a comment/blog, the screen does not refresh.
-Making it look like the comment/blog wasn't edited/deleted (but it was).

-- After pressing the like button, the screen doesn't re-render to reflect the change.

 - Since I have to use my computers developer tools to disable CORS to allow the app to work, the app currently cannot run on my iphone.